 Working with suppliers and wholesalers might also generate problems with inventory and shipping.
-It is more complicated to keep track of which times are in stock at which warehouse locations.
+It’s more complicated to keep track of which items are in stock at which warehouse locations.
 This is because you are not stocking and tracking your own items.
 Additionally, most drop shipping businesses will need to work with multiple suppliers and warehouses.
-It is more complicated to keep track of which times are in stock at which warehouse locations.

 Your shipping costs might also be more complex when customers place one order that requires shipments from multiple suppliers.
 This would result in products shipping from multiple locations.
 This might raise your costs because it is difficult to pass through the expenses of shipping to consumers without losing business.
 Automating the calculations necessary to determine shipping costs at checkout can also become much more complicated with this model.

 Fortunately, understanding both the advantages and disadvantages of the drop shipping model can help you understand the steps you will need to take to operate a successful drop shipping business.

 Vet Your Suppliers